Mägo de Oz: Departure of José Andrea

 In late 2011, lead vocalist and keyboardist José Andrëa left Mägo de Oz, citing personal problems and differences with the band.
 Asked why he had left, he replied: "Because I don't feel the group as I did before.
 The moment the love itself shatters, it's better to end it before living a farce.
 But we still are more than brothers.
 I guess the breaking point was noticing that I wasn't motivated, a band like Mägo de Oz doesn't deserve a front man that only gives a 50%.
 The moment of conversing with my fellow band members was somewhat tranquil, I explained how I felt we hugged it out and shed a tear or two."
 Fans and Spanish media speculated that Andrëa had left the band because the length of the band's shows had exhausted his voice, which Andrea denied.
 After the end of the tour on 30 December, Mägo de Oz decided to take a break to look for a new vocalist, and Andrëa started work on a new project José Andrëa y Uróboros.

 In 2013, Mägo de Oz released Hechizos, pócimas y brujería in double vinyl and digibook formats, featuring new vocalist Zeta.
 A two-disc compilation entitled Celtic Land was released on 13 November 2013 to celebrate the 25th anniversary of the creation of the group.
 The first disc consists of the band's hits sung in English by renowned artists from Europe, such as Jonne Järvelä of Korpiklaani, Damnagoras of Elvenking, Eric Martin from Mr. Big, Ralf Scheepers from Primal Fear, and Paul Shortino from King Kobra.
 The second disc contains several of their hits with Jose Andrëa and Zeta and some remastered tracks performed by artists such as Leo Jimenez, Víctor García, and Cristian Bertonceli.
 The album was released internationally in countries where the band was previously unknown such as England, Italy, and Japan.

 Their next album was Ilussia, released on 21 October 2014.
 The concept of the album revolves around a bloody circus, abandoned in a forest, that comes alive.
 The album features a symphony orchestra with soprano and falsetto choruses and choirs, incorporating Power Metal and Folk.

-For the 15th anniversary of their album Finisterra, Mägo de Oz re-recorded the album in the band’s current style, featuring numerous collaborations.
+For the 15th anniversary of their album Finisterra, Mägo de Oz re-recorded the album in the band's current style, featuring numerous collaborations.
 The album, Finisterra Opera Rock, was released in November 2015.
-New albums Ira Dei and Bandera Negra followed in 2019 and 2021.
+New albums Ira Dei and Bandera Negra followed in 2019 and 2021, the former featuring the collaboration of their mentored band Débler.
+Their album Alicia en el Metalverso (2024) with new singer Rafa Blas (former winner of the Spanish version of The Voice) earned them a Latin Grammy nomination.